 That way, the nozzle will shut off before the tank is full and near the fuel cap opening.

 You then pull the nozzle back to the edge of the opening and slowly fill the tank by watching and listening.

 Of course, you should first switch off the ignition, get off your bike and put it on the side stand or centre stand.

 However, you need to be able to listen to the fuel gurgling in your tank.
 That may be difficult while wearing some helmets.
-I also wear ear plugs, so I take off my helmet and remove at lest one ear plug.
+I also wear ear plugs, so I take off my helmet and remove at least one ear plug when refuelling.

 Some riders believe they fit more fuel in their bike if they put it on the centre stand, but it depends on the bike and the shape of the tank.